github/opensource.guide/overviews/os-contributing/index.md

 Open source projects are curated by people working in different roles:

 - **Owner** the person or organization that created the project.
-- **Maintainer(s)** is/are the users primarily doing the work on a project and driving the direction.
-Oftentimes the owner and the maintainer are the same.
+- **Maintainer(s)** the person responsible for implementing changes and driving the project's direction.
+The owner and the maintainer can be the same people.
-- **Core-contributors** are trusted users who are given write access to a repository that they contribute to often.
+- **Core-contributors** the people who are given write access to a repository that they contribute to often.
 - **Contributors** is everyone who has had a pull request merged into a project.
 - **Community Members** are the users who often use and care deeply about the project and are active in discussions for features and pull requests.